Mxyuki/AMQ-Scripts/README.md

 **--- Buttons ---**

-insert : When you answered something press insert to change it to UpperCase.
+`Insert` : When you answered something press insert to change it to UpperCase.

-Delete : When you answered something press delete to change it to LowerCase.
+`Delete` : When you answered something press delete to change it to LowerCase.

 # AMQ DAYT WHY